 #7.
 Play Maths Games

-You might also enjoy reading: 7 Cool Math Games Websites for Kids
+You May Also Enjoy 7 Cool Math Games Websites for Kids

 #8.
 Write Lists

-Get the kids to write a summer bucket-list, and tick off as they complete the activities.
-W
+Get the kids to write a summer bucket list, and tick off as they complete the activities.

 “Little things like helping make the grocery list help and it doesn’t seem like school work when you let him add cupcakes or brownies to the list.
 If you do a mix he can help mix and bake which adds reading time and math measuring.
 Make it fun!” – Misti